jvnguyen34/Anolis_FPP/README.md

-#This document outlines the contents of the ANOLIS_FPP repository.
+Welcome!
+This following text outlines the contents of the ANOLIS_FPP repository.

 #FOLDER - bcftools-1.21: build folder for the bcftools software
 #FOLDER - samtools-1.21: build folder for the samtools software